Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Discussion

 \subsubsection{Small-scale kinematical perturbations in the first-moment map}

 As mentioned before, the coherent velocity field of LAB\,1 shows also various perturbations on smaller scales.
-One prominent perturbation occurs at the position of the Lyman break galaxy SSA22a-C11, where the velocity shears from north to south, i.e. almost perpendicular to the apparent large-scale motion.
+One prominent perturbation occurs at the position of the Lyman break galaxy SSA22a-C11, where the velocity shears from north-west to south-east, i.e. almost perpendicular to the apparent large-scale motion.
+The coherent small-scale velocity shear at the position of SSA22a-C11 was already noted by \cite{Weijmans2010}.
 In this region the velocity field varies from $\sim450$\,km\,s$^{-1}$ to $\sim - 1500$\,km\,s$^{-1}$ just within 2\arcsec{} or 15\,kpc in projection.
 It appears as if Ly$\alpha$ traces the velocity field of this individual bright galaxy that is not aligned with the blob's large scale velocity field.
-Such misalignments of sub-haloes are also in qualitative agreement with the theoretical studies mentioned in the previous section \citep[e.g.][]{Codis2018}.
-However, this disturbance of the velocity field may also be caused by feedback effects.
-Less prominent disturbances are apparent near the sub-mm detected sources ALMA 1 and ALMA 2.
-Here, as we will discuss below in Sect.~\ref{sec:interpr-high-order}, the analysis of the higher order moment map will provide further arguments in favour star-formation driven winds and/or outflows.
+Such misalignments of sub-halos are also in qualitative agreement with the theoretical studies mentioned in the previous section \citep[e.g.][]{Codis2018}.
+However, especially given the large amplitude on small physical scale, this disturbance of the velocity field may also be caused by feedback effects (galactic outflows, as proposed by \citealt{Weijmans2010}).
+Less prominent disturbances are apparent near the sub-mm detected sources LAB1-ALMA1 and LAB1-ALMA2.
+Here, as we will discuss below in Sect.~\ref{sec:interpr-high-order}, the analysis of the higher order moment map will provide arguments in favour star-formation driven winds and/or outflows.